hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/literals.md

 ## Date/Time Literal Compatibility

-Since different databases support different data types, LiveSQL will prevent some literals to be created if not available for the specific database.
+Since different databases support different data types, LiveSQL prevents some literals to be created if a type is not available for a specific database.

-The precision of TIME and TIMESTAMP literals data types available on a specific database can also be limited.
-If an invalid precision is specified LiveSQL also prevent the literal value to be created.
+The precision of TIME and TIMESTAMP literals data types also varies between different database.
+If an invalid precision is specified LiveSQL also prevents the literal value to be created.

-The following table shows which types of literals are valid in each database, incuding their maximum precision (decimal places for the seconds component) between parenthesis:
+The following table shows which types of literals are valid in each database, including their maximum precision (decimal places for the seconds component) between parenthesis:

 | Database   | DATE | TIMESTAMP | TIME     | TIMESTAMP WITH TIME ZONE | TIME WITH TIME ZONE |
 |------------|:----:|:---------:|:--------:|:------------------------:|:-------:|